ILLGrenoble/webx-engine/README.md

 #### Multiuser devcontainer environment

-If you want to debug the full WebX stack with both the WebX Router and WebX Session Manager running then you should run the <em>multiuser</em> devcontainer environment.
+If you want to debug the full WebX stack with the WebX Router running then you should run the <em>multiuser</em> devcontainer environment.

 This environment installs extra packages on top of the `ghcr.io/illgrenoble/webx-dev-env-ubuntu` image:
  - Rust development tools are installed
- - The latest stable source of webx-session-manager and webx-router and downloaded and built
+ - The latest stable source of webx-router and downloaded and built
- - webx-session-manager and webx-router are launched automatically
+ - webx-router is launched automatically
  - The container is configured with several standard users (mario, luigi, peach, toad, yoshi and bowser - username and password identical)
  - webx-router is configured to launch the webx-engine built from the local sources